kubevela/kubevela.github.io/versioned_docs/version-v1.2/how-to/dashboard/trigger/overview.md

 ---
-title: Use triggers to integrate with CI tools
+title: Integrate with CI system by Triggers
-description: Use triggers to integrate with CI tools
+description: Integrate with CI system by Triggers
 ---

 After you have created an application, a default trigger is automatically created.
 You can also delete or create a new trigger.